Cremuss/blender-data-baker/README.md

 To achieve this, we can **create a UV map** where **each vertex stores a UV coordinate corresponding to the XY position of the pivot point** it needs to rotate around.

 > [!NOTE]
-> For this asset, the Z component is irrelevant since all pivot points are placed on the ground, so Z is simply 0.
+> For this asset, the **Z component is irrelevant** since all pivot points are placed on the ground, so Z is simply 0.
 However, if the Z component of the pivot point needed to be stored, an additional UV map could be used to store it in the U coordinate, leaving the V component free to store any other necessary data.

-> [!NOTE]
+> [!IMPORTANT]
-> The position's X and Y components might exceed the [0:1] range, and could even be negative, but that's perfectly fine.
+> The position's X and Y components might **exceed the [0:1] range**, and could even **be negative**, but that's perfectly fine.
 Staying within the unit range is only somewhat relevant when using UVs to sample a texture.
-The GPU might wrap or clamp the coordinates, which would alter how the texture is sampled.
-However, UVs are typically 16-bit floats in most game engines, and can even be 32-bit floats if needed.
-This means UVs are perfectly suited to store any arbitrary number, floating point precision issues aside.
+The GPU might wrap or clamp the coordinates, which alter how the texture is sampled.
+However, UVs are typically 16-bit floats in most game engines, and can even be 32-bit floats if needed so they are perfectly suited to store any arbitrary number, *floating point precision issues aside*.

+> [!IMPORTANT]
+> When storing data in UVs, it is crucial to understand that the **UV coordinate system** in the application where the data is baked (DCC software) **may differ** from the UV coordinate system in the target application (game engine).
+For example, *Blender* is OpenGL-oriented, so UV(0,0) is located at the bottom-left corner.
+On the other hand, *Unreal Engine* is DirectX-oriented, meaning UV(0,0) is at the top-left corner.
+To convert between the two, a **one-minus (1-x)** operation is necessary.
+Additionally, it's important to recognize that the **world coordinate system may vary** between applications.
+While *Blender* and *Unreal Engine* have similar X and Z world axes, their *Y axes are inverted*.
+As a result, any Y component, whether it's a position or a vector, must have its **sign flipped**.

 ## III.
 Tech Art Compendium